tuxx/localpics/README.md

 # Serve on a specific IP address and port
 ./localpics -indir /path/to/your/media -host 0.0.0.0:8080

-# Scan directory recursively to include all subdirectories
-./localpics -indir /path/to/your/media -recursive
 ```

 After starting, open the displayed URL in your browser to view your files.